 The Nurse Practitioner (Primary Care) providers generally include basic diagnosis and treatment of common illnesses and medical conditions.
 Diagnostic techniques include interviewing the patient to collect information on the present symptoms, prior medical history and other health details, followed by a physical examination along with other assigned duties.
-Duties are, but no limited to: Responsibilities Provides care for an identified patient panel in collaboration with a physician.
+This is a temporary position not to exceed 3 years from appointment date.
+Provides care for an identified patient panel in collaboration with a physician.
 Core functions include diagnosing and treating acute and chronic health care problems, performing adult care check-ups, and prescribing medication and treatments.
+Nurse Practitioners will diagnose and manage minor trauma including suturing.
 Nurse Practitioners are responsible for health promotion and disease prevention education to patients.
 Primary providers in the outpatient setting are typically assigned a panel of patients to manage.
 Panel size at this time is determined by utilizing VHA PCMM software.
 Panel size is determined at the National level, through a complex formula which extracts local information regarding acuity of assigned patients, available support staff, number of exam rooms, etc. Each provider's panel size is specific to their practice and setting.
 Collateral duties are expected and may include management of a subsection of primary care patients, the subsection may be defined either by a disease status (e.g. agent orange patients), or demographic status (women veterans, OIF/OEF veterans, etc).
 These duties are designated at the time of joining but occasionally during the course of employment, participation in special projects pertinent to assigned section may be necessary as the projects become available through strategic or other initiatives.
-Work Schedule: Monday - Friday; 4( four) 10 hour shifts Financial Disclosure Report: Not required This position is eligible for the Education Debt Reduction Program (EDRP), a student loan payment reimbursement program.
-You must meet specific individual eligibility requirements in accordance with VHA policy and submit your EDRP application within four months of appointment.
-Approval, award amount (up to $200,000) and eligibility period (one to five years) are determined by the VHA Education Loan Repayment Services program office after complete review of the EDRP application.
-Learn more Pay: Competitive salary, regular salary increases.
-Paid Time Off: Annual leave at the rate of eight (8) hours per biweekly pay period; Sick leave at the rate of four (4) hours per biweekly pay period; 10 paid Federal holidays per year.
-Retirement: Traditional federal pension (5 years' vesting) and federal 401K with up to 5% in contributions by VA.
-Insurance: Federal health/vision/dental/term life/long-term care (many federal insurance programs can be carried into retirement).
-Licensure: 1 full and unrestricted license from any US State or territory.
-Recruitment / Relocation Incentive ARE NOT AUTHORIZED"
+Work Schedule: Monday -Friday 8:00 am-4.30 pm.
+Alternative work hours, if desired, should be agreed upon at the time of joining.
+Financial Disclosure Report: Not required

 Providing Health Care for Veterans: The Veterans Health Administration is America’s largest integrated health care system, providing care at 1,255 health care facilities, including 170 medical centers and 1,074 outpatient sites of care of varying complexity (VHA outpatient clinics), serving 9 million enrolled Veterans each year.